Nutritious green smoothie

 Even as a beekeeper, I restrict myself to about three teaspoons per day.
 It is after all a simple carbohydrate; that sweet-tooth needs to be pulled.

 Saturated fat in our food remains controversial but increasingly the evidence is fingering the refined carbs as the source of our obesity; the colas, bagels and energy-bars.
-And that those from sunflower and soybeans, in excess are high inflammatory.
+And that those from sunflower and soybeans, in excess are highly inflammatory.

 There is overall agreement amongst scientists however that the fruit-fats from the avocado and olive are supremely good for us; we don't need to hold back.